 It declares that there is only one way to God and that is the death and resurrection of Jesus Christ for our sins and once a person believes in Him, he receives that free gift of eternal life.

-False religions and pseudo Christianity mislead people to think they can attain salvation by some act- karma, pilgrimage, sacrament, dietary laws, right thinking or penance.
+False religions and pseudo Christianity mislead people to assume they can attain salvation by some act- karma, pilgrimage, sacrament, dietary laws, right thinking or penance.

 So while Christianity is based on what Christ has already done, these religions are based on what man can do or is doing to be in heaven or nirvana.